WalletScrutiny/WalletScrutinyCom/_posts/2019-10-01-how-it-started.md

   * The APK will always differ.
   * So ... we have to unwrap the APK.
 * Build tools nowadays are meant to be deterministic but often are not
-  * Bugs like [this](https://issuetracker.google.com/issues/120255763) getting through QA look like deterministic builds are not a top priority at Google.
+  * Bugs like [this](https://issuetracker.google.com/issues/120255763) and more recently [this](https://issuetracker.google.com/issues/110237303) getting through QA look like deterministic builds are not a top priority at Google.
   * F-Droid was probably one of the earliest projects to [work with reproducible builds](https://f-droid.org/docs/Reproducible_Builds/?title=Deterministic,_Reproducible_Builds) but pngcrunch and NDK can cause issues.

 So in principle, APKs can be inspected but the signature and occasionally other